Nursing and Allied Health Admissions

 - HCC offers a variety of resources to help you manage the cost of your education.
 Financial assistance includes grants, scholarships, loans, work-study, and payment plans.
 Please visit Pay for College and Financial Aid Services to learn more.

-- Students who have been admitted to the clinical portion of an allied health program at HCC should click here for more information regarding orientation and clinical requirements.
+- Students who have been admitted to the clinical portion of an allied health program at HCC should visit the Allied Health Resources webpage for more information regarding orientation and clinical requirements.
 Students must be physically and academically prepared to participate in clinical assignments which occur at different times in a variety of geographical locations.